Tennis Clubs in Kalamazoo & Southwest Michigan

 WMTA Junior Team Tennis Western Michigan District, MI

 The Western Michigan Tennis Association coordinates USTA Junior Team Tennis leagues for boys and girls ages 6-18 across Kalamazoo and the broader Western Michigan district.
-WMTA Junior District Championships each June at Stowe Stadium and the Western Michigan Tennis Courts feed into the USTA Midwest Sectional Championships.
+WMTA Junior District Championships each June at Stowe Stadium feed into the USTA Midwest Sectional Championships.

 For current USTA junior tournament results and standings, visit the USTA Midwest Section junior tournaments page.